Dynamics Group @ MPE

-Milky Way research is a hot topic because of the imminent data from ESA's Gaia satellite mission and the many ground-based surveys already completed or on-going, such as VVV or APOGEE.
+Milky Way research is a hot topic because of the recent data from ESA's Gaia satellite mission and the many ground-based surveys already completed or on-going, such as VVV or APOGEE.
 Our recent research in this area has concentrated on reconstructing the three-dimensional structure and dynamics of the Galactic bulge, bar, and nuclear star cluster.

 We are pursuing key issues in the dynamical evolution of bulges and elliptical galaxies such as angular momentum transfer and accretion of subsystems.
 Using planetary nebulae as tracers, we work on characterizing the kinematics, angular momentum, and dark matter in the outermost halos of early-type galaxies.
 Many of these tracers were first discovered within the Planetary Nebula Spectrograph (PN.S) project.
 We are also continuing the development of the Made-to-measure particle method NMAGIC.